sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/index.md

 title: Operations
 ---

 This document lists each type of operation you can perform in a transform.
-Sometimes you will hear these transforms referred to as **Seaspray**, which is the code-name for transforms.
+Sometimes you will hear these transforms referred to as **Seaspray**, the codename for transforms.

 ## Transform Operations